Get Better Quotes 35+

-Workers' Comp Rates in Maryland are 12% cheaper than the national average, but pricing is only one factor in your Workers' Comp purchase decision.
-You should be shopping multiple carriers because Service, Type of Coverage and Pricing are very competitive.
+Workers' Comp Rates in Maryland are 19% lower than the national average, but pricing is only one factor in your Workers' Comp purchasing decision.
+Business owners should shop multiple carriers to ensure they get the bes pricing and most policy credits availabe.
 We have the knowledge and expertise to find the best value for your Workers' Compensation Policy.

 MD Class Codes

 Insurance rates vary significantly between NCCI classification codes.
 Let our Maryland Workers' Compensation Specialists help you determine your correct workers' compensation class codes before you buy a policy.
 We'll help make sure your business is properly classified in the most affordable manner and shop your coverage to ensure you get the very best deal.

 We make the process of getting workers' compensation quotes fast and easy.
 We know your time is valuable.
 That's why we work harder to streamline the quote process, compare your rates and coverages, and present your best options as quickly as possible.
 We often have your insurance quotes ready in less than 24 hours.

 Compare Rates With More Carriers

 We're a National Agency, and we have tons of carriers offering work comp in Maryland.
 We have access to over 35 insurance companies with a diverse appetite and competitive rates.
 Our markets know we expect the lowest rates, bigger discounts, and more policy credits when we request a quote.

 THE RIGHT QUOTE MAKES A DIFFERENCE.